bridgetownrb/bridgetown/bridgetown-website/src/_docs/datafiles.md

 ---
 ```

-Now in your template you can reference `data.projects` just like you might `data.title` or any other front matter variable.
+Now in your template you can reference `data.projects` exactly like `data.title` or any other front matter variable.
 You can even use [front matter defaults](/docs/content/front-matter-defaults/) to assign such a data variable to multiple resources at once.

 ### Example: Accessing a Specific Author